 They also bring a range of skills and qualifications in childcare, health and social care.
 In order to meet the needs of all of our children and young people, we have both male and female Support Workers aged from 18 through to 70 years of age.

-As part of our staff leadership team, our Grade 3 Support Workers supervise and support the work of the team as well as assisting the Management Team in planning and preparing session activities.
+As part of our staff leadership team, our Lead Support Worker supervises and supports the work of the team as well as assisting the Management Team in planning and preparing session activities.

 Volunteer Support Workers

 We also support a team of up to 10 Volunteer Support Workers who assist the staff team in the delivery of our sessions.